linh222/raspberry_lifelog_camera/README.md

-# Raspberry Pi Time-lapse Camera
+# MemoriLens: Design and Implementation of a Lifelog Camera using Raspberry Pi Zero

-This is a step-by-step guide to set up a Raspberry Pi Zero as a time-lapse camera and automatically upload the images to a server.
+This is a step-by-step guide to set up MemoriLens, a Raspberry Pi Zero as a time-lapse camera and automatically upload the images to a server.

 ## Requirements

 - Raspberry Pi Zero
-- Camera module (2, 3) and Camera Adaper for Pi Zero
+- Camera module (2, 3) and Camera Adapter for Pi Zero
 - SD Card (minimum 8 GB)
 - HDMI to mini HDMI cable, USB to micro USB cable, micro USB to USB cable
 - WiFi Network - 2.4GHz